ileazard/iop-4xx/README.md

 inside out project version 401-1
 -created the appData object
 -moved the title & tag line variables in to appData and -refactord the initializeApplication function

+inside out project version 401-2
+-added bootstrap to the index.html
+-added a DOM injection of the progressbar in the app.js -created the displayPB function in the app.js